Nara's World Heritage Sites

 What sets the World Heritage Sites of Nara apart

-Not only in Japan, but across East Asia, Nara is the only ancient city to include both the historical ruins of a palace, and the untouched historical form of its systematically constructed wooden buildings.
-These wooden buildings and the surrounding natural environment exist in harmony as one, making up the cultural scenery characteristic of Nara City.
+◆ Beautiful restorations and harmony with nature are paramount in East Asia.
+Not only in Japan, but across East Asia, Nara is the only ancient city that features the historical ruins of a palace alongside the untouched historical form of its systematically constructed wooden buildings.
+These wooden structures and the surrounding natural environment coexist harmoniously, creating the cultural scenery that characterizes Nara City.

-◆ More than Heian-kyo (Present day Kyoto City, a former capital after Nara), Heijo-kyo (Present day Nara City) retains more of its historical appearance.
+◆ More than Heian-kyo (794-1868, present-day Kyoto City, a former capital before Tokyo), Heijo-kyo (710-784, present-day Nara City) preserves more of its historical and ancient appearance.

 See more about Nara's eight World Heritage Sites.